bobbalooga/Microsoft-Power-BI/1. Preparing Data for Analysis with Microsoft Excel/readme.md

 - Final project and assessment

 ## 🔑 Key Skills Learned
--	Create data in Microsoft Excel and prepare it for data analysis.
+-	Created data in Microsoft Excel and prepare it for data analysis.
 -	Make use of common formulas and functions in a worksheet.
--	Prepare Excel data for analysis in Power BI using functions.
+-	Prepared Excel data for analysis in Power BI using functions.

 ## 🏆 Certificates
 To verify the certificate, click on the image below.